-(a) In civil cases, an initial conference will be held no later than six weeks after filing of the Complaint (and often earlier) regardless of whether issue has been joined.
+(a) In civil cases, an initial conference will be held no

+later than six weeks after filing of the Complaint (and often earlier) regardless of whether issue has been joined.
 Immediately upon receipt of the Notice of Court Conference, plaintiff's counsel must furnish the Court with a courtesy copy of the Complaint.

-(b) No later than three business days prior to the initial conference, the parties to a civil case must email Chambers a written report of their agreements or disagreements regarding case management and discovery and a proposed Case Management Plan in a form corresponding to the Court's Case Management Order Form (Form D).
+- No later than three business days prior to the initial conference, the parties to a civil case must email Chambers a written report of their agreements or disagreements regarding case management and discovery and a proposed Case Management Plan in a form corresponding to the Court's Case Management Order Form (Form D).
 In formulating their Case Management Plan, the parties should bear in mind that all discovery and post-discovery motion practice must be completed prior to the trial-ready date set by the Court, which will appear on the Form D furnished to the parties along with the notice of the initial conference.
 This may not be the actual trial date, but will be the date following which the parties will not be heard to complain that they are not ready for trial.
 Interrogatories are strictly limited to those authorized by Local Civil Rule 33.3(a), and no deposition may extend beyond one business day without prior leave of the Court.
 At the initial conference, the Court will issue a binding Case Management Order that, in most cases, will require the case to be ready for trial within five months of the date thereof.

-(c) In criminal cases, an initial conference with the Court will be held promptly after presentment before a Magistrate Judge.
+If the parties submit a proposed case management plan that makes any modification to the Court's Case Management Order Form (Form D) other than filling in the blank lines, they must submit a redline indicating any change from the Court's Form D. - (c) In criminal cases, an initial conference with the Court will be held promptly after presentment before a Magistrate Judge.
 At this conference, in addition to arraignment, the Court will set a schedule for the completion of discovery and the filing of any motions.
 Where motions are permitted, the length and format of any memoranda of law must be in accordance with Rule 2(e), supra.
+The

-The Court does not participate in the S.D.N.Y.
+Court does not participate in the S.D.N.Y.
 Plan for Certain § 1983 Cases Against the City of New York.